Dennis Trillo: 2006–2010: Kapuso leading man and music debut

-2011–present: GMA's Drama King; My Husband's Lover
+2011–2021: GMA's Drama King; My Husband's Lover

-In 2011, Trillo appeared in the romantic-fantasy series Dwarfina where he teamed-up with Heart Evangelista.
-After playing the lead role in the Philippine adaptation of Temptation of Wife, Trillo lead his most controversial role to date as Eric del Mundo in his second International Emmy nominee drama series My Husband's Lover where he received one acting award from two nominations and a commendation from Asian TV Awards.
+In 2011, Trillo appeared in the romantic-fantasy series Dwarfina with Heart Evangelista.
+After playing the lead role in the Philippine adaptation of Temptation of Wife, Trillo was cast in his most controversial role to date as Eric del Mundo in the gay drama series My Husband's Lover.
+Trillo received one acting award from two nominations and a commendation from the Asian TV Awards.

-After the success of the series, the cast of My Husband's Lover held a concert at Araneta Coliseum named "One More Try: My Husband's Lover The Concert".
+After the success of the series, the cast of My Husband's Lover held a concert at the Araneta Coliseum named "One More Try: My Husband's Lover The Concert".
 The same year, Trillo and his screen partner Tom Rodriguez released their album titled TomDen, which is now a certified Platinum record according to the PARI with over 15,000 copies sold.

-In 2014, he top-billed the Primetime drama series Hiram na Alaala with Kapuso actress Kris Bernal.
-He also had a weekly medical drama with Bela Padilla entitled Sa Puso ni Dok under GMA News & Public Affairs department.
+In 2014, he top-billed the primetime drama series Hiram na Alaala with Kapuso actress Kris Bernal.
+He also co-starred in the weekly medical drama Sa Puso ni Dok under GMA News & Public Affairs.
 Trillo visited ABS-CBN via his guesting in Kris TV to promote his 2015 movie You're Still The One alongside Maja Salvador, Ellen Adarna and Richard Yap under Regal Entertainment Inc. and Star Cinema.
-The same year, Trillo launched his first VIVA Films movie, Felix Manalo where he received a Movie Actor of the Year award from PMPC Star Awards for Movies.
+The same year, Trillo launched his first VIVA Films movie, Felix Manalo, where he received a Movie Actor of the Year award from the PMPC Star Awards for Movies.

-After doing several heavy drama soap operas, Trillo starred in 2016 in a light drama series with Heart Evangelista in Juan Happy Love Story.
+After doing several heavy drama soap operas, Trillo starred in 2016 in the light drama series Juan Happy Love Story.

-In 2021, Dennis starred in the cultural drama series Legal Wives where he played the role of a Muslim with Alice Dixson, Andrea Torres, and Bianca Umali.
+In 2021, Trillo starred in the cultural drama series Legal Wives where he played the role of a Maranao Muslim with Alice Dixson, Andrea Torres, and Bianca Umali as his wives.

-Dennis starred in Erik Matti;s crime thriller film, On the Job The: Missing 8 in 2021.
-He played the role of Roman, a prisoner who is temporarily freed from prison to perform assassinations.
+Trillo starred in Erik Matti's crime thriller film, On the Job: The Missing 8 in 2021.
+He played the role of Roman, a prisoner temporarily released from prison to perform assassinations.
 For this film, Dennis wore a prosthetic over his nose, making it appear disfigured to immerse himself in his character.

+2022–present: Television shows Maria Clara at Ibarra, Voltes V: Legacy

-In 2022, he stars as Crisostomo Ibarra, the main character in Jose Rizal's novels, Noli Me Tangere and El Filibusterismo in Maria Clara at Ibarra.
+In 2022, Trillo starred as Crisostomo Ibarra, the main character in Jose Rizal's novels, Noli Me Tangere and El Filibusterismo in the TV drama Maria Clara at Ibarra.